 I recently scribbled this quote on my youngest daughter’s birthday card.
 Just her luck, her father is a philosopher!
 Seriously though the fleeting, ephemeral nature of life is a basic tenet of Stoicism and Buddhism, a basic motif of Proust and Shakespeare.
 What is it about the passing of time that is so compelling yet disturbing, and what can we learn from it?

-An 80 year life span is a 960 months or about 29,000 days long.
+An 80-year lifespan is 960 months or about 29,000 days long.
 Think of that, an entire life.
 If you are middle-aged and will live another 40 years that’s only 480 months or about 15,000 days.
 And for someone my age with a life expectancy of maybe 20 years, that’s 240 months or about 7,000 days.
 This is shockingly brief.

 Part of what is so compelling about this brevity is that the stream we are floating down, slowly, inexorably, and without our control or consent is … life.
 We are thrown into the world, imagine endless possibilities if we are lucky and then, suddenly, time has passed.
 We can’t stop it, rewind it, or fast forward it even when we want to.
 What of our destination?
 Looking back on almost 60 years of living, I feel a kinship with Yeats: